Registration and Opening Hours

 Information for presenters

-Click here for more information about the presentation guidelines for presenters.
+More information about the presentation guidelines for presenters will follow in 2023.

 Live Streaming in the Exhibition Hall

-The plenary lecture hall is equipped with a live transmission possibility to the live streaming area in the exhibition (Hall X4).
-The programme of the plenary hall (Hall A) will be transmitted to this area during exhibition opening hours.
+The plenary lecture hall is equipped with a live transmission possibility to the live streaming area in the exhibition (Hall 4).
+The programme of the plenary hall (Hall 3) will be transmitted to this area during exhibition opening hours.

 During the session breaks, refreshments (coffee, tea and water) will be served free of charge to participants wearing name badges.
 Coffee and lunch bags will be served in the exhibition area.